Magic City 777 Casino Review 2026

 - RTP is not displayed when clicking on game preview

-💬 Comment: The site does not have a statement of who builds their sweepstakes games — nowhere on the site, not in-game, and not in the legal footer.
-It can probably be inferred, based on game titles and how the launcher/load behaved, that they are on off-market sweep skins, but the lack of visibility is worth pointing out.
+💬 Comment: The site doesn’t say who puts together their sweepstakes games.
+I couldn’t find a mention of it on the site, in the game, not even in the legal footer.
+You can probably tell from the game titles and how the launcher/load behaved that they are on off-market sweep skins, but the lack of visibility is pretty important to mention.

 Magic City 777 Game Access Summary